 Carbon Trust has provided structured assistance on carbon management to the state governments of Jalisco and Tabasco, as part of the pilot Low Carbon States Mexico programme.

-In 2014/15 the Carbon Trust began providing ongoing structured assistance to the state governments of Jalisco and Tabasco on carbon management, as part of the pilot Low Carbon States Mexico programme, set up with funding from the UK government’s Foreign and Commonwealth Office, working collaboratively with key partners in the Mexican Federal Government.
+The Carbon Trust began providing ongoing structured assistance to the state governments of Jalisco and Tabasco on carbon management in 2014/15, as part of the pilot Low Carbon States Mexico programme, set up with funding from the UK government’s Foreign and Commonwealth Office, working collaboratively with key partners in the Mexican Federal Government.

 The two states have a combined population of around 10 million people and Jalisco is home to the Guadalajara metropolitan area, Mexico’s second largest city.
 Support is provided from the Carbon Trust’s office in Mexico City, alongside remote support from the Carbon Trust’s public sector team in the UK.
 This reflects the fact that the programme design has transferred the expertise, methodologies and tools developed over a number of years to support UK public sector carbon management programmes into an appropriate local Mexican context.